 The Upperville Colt & Horse Show (UCHS) in Upperville, Virginia is the oldest horse show in the United States.
-It is also one of the largest and most charming equestrian events drawing top riders from around the world.
+It is also one of the largest and most acclaimed equestrian events, drawing top riders from around the world.
 The historic grounds near Middleburg are famous for the immaculate grass fields and ancient oak trees.
 The oaks grow throughout the grounds, even the competition arenas, defying time and industry.
 The beautiful trees add shade and beauty to this prestigious show.
 The Upperville Horse Show is a United States Equestrian Federation Designated World Championship Hunter Rider Show.
 Riders range from amateur to Olympic-level winners who come to compete and to socialize.
 The show draws an audience of 20,000 guests who come to see world-class riding.
 Spectators also enjoy the week of competition and activities that range from tailgating to equestrian art exhibits and a fabulous hat contest.
-The show ends with the popular main Grand Prix event, the $216,000 FEI 4* Upperville Jumper Classic presented by MARS Equestrian.
+The show ends with the popular main Grand Prix event, the Upperville Jumper Classic presented by MARS Equestrian.

 The Day Begins at the Upperville Colt & Horse Show